Chicago Central Area Transit Plan: Result

 The plan of expanded transit facilities would have undoubtedly benefited the whole Chicago metropolitan area.
-Many of the projects were basically completed, namely the extension of the West Side subway (Congress Line) in the median of the Eisenhower Expressway (in operation June 22, 1958), Lake Street Elevation (in operation October 28, 1962), a part of the Englewood rapid transit extension (to Ashland/63rd, in operation May 6, 1969), the Dan Ryan rapid transit line (in operation September 28, 1969), the Kennedy and O'Hare rapid transit extensions (in operation February 1, 1970, completed September 3, 1984), massive signal and train control system improvements between 1967 and 1976, and the Southwest rapid transit extension, built in the form of the Midway Line (in operation October 31, 1993).
+Many of the projects were basically completed, namely the extension of the West Side subway (Congress Line) in the median of the Eisenhower Expressway (began operation June 22, 1958), Lake Street Elevation (began operation October 28, 1962), a part of the Englewood rapid transit extension (to Ashland/63rd, began operation May 6, 1969), the Dan Ryan rapid transit line (began operation September 28, 1969), the Kennedy and O'Hare rapid transit extensions (began operation February 1, 1970, completed September 3, 1984), massive signal and train control system improvements between 1967 and 1976, and the Southwest rapid transit extension, built in the form of the Midway Line (began operation October 31, 1993).

 Rolling stock and equipment improvements were made between 1964 and 1992 with the delivery of the High Performance Generation cars (the 2000-Series, 2200-Series, 2400-Series, 2600-Series, and 3200-Series).
 Modernization of many traction power substations, and remodeling of several outlying terminal stations were also completed.
-Some curve straightening projects were also completed such as the 2002-built Harrison Street Curve on the Green and Orange Lines, although most were not.
+Some curve straightening projects were also completed such as the 2003-built Harrison Street Curve on the Green and Orange Lines, although most were not.

 Only the proposed Wells Street subway and the Jackson Street subway in the Central Area, would have made possible the removal of the Loop and adjacent elevated structures.